GunarajPoojary/Unity3D-ThirdPerson_Interaction/README.md

 # Third-Person Interaction System for Unity

-A robust and extensible interaction system for third-person Unity games, designed to manage interactions with objects like chests, doors, NPCs, and in-world UI prompts.
-This system focuses on modularity, clean architecture using ScriptableObjects for event-driven communication, and visual feedback for intuitive gameplay.
+A robust, modular interaction system for third-person Unity games.
+This README has been updated to match the refactored scripts in the repository (no mentions of removed interfaces/components).

 ---